muratk5n/thirdwave/en/README.md

 99 Percent..
 The tech sounds like an uber H2 extractor; from methane, *and* from ammonia?
 Both a steam reformer and a 'cracker'.

-Science.org: "[Discovered an] alternative to directly transporting hydrogen produced at large scales through steam reforming for applications such as vehicular fueling is smaller scale, on-site production from methane or carriers such as ammonia.
-The hydrogen produced must be separated from co-produced carbon dioxide or nitrogen.

-Proton ceramic electrochemical reactors can extract pure hydrogen from gas mixtures by electrolytically pumping protons across the membrane at 800°C, but as the extraction proceeds, temperature gradients and entropic effects lead to efficiency drops.
+Science.org: "Proton ceramic electrochemical reactors can extract pure hydrogen from gas mixtures by electrolytically pumping protons across the membrane at 800°C, but as the extraction proceeds, temperature gradients and entropic effects lead to efficiency drops.
 Clark et al. developed a nickel-based glass-ceramic composite interconnect that allowed for the design of a more complex reactor pathway (see the Perspective by Shih and Haile).
 Counterflowing streams balanced heat flows and maintained stable operating conditions that enabled 99% efficiency of hydrogen recovery"

 [[-]](https://www.science.org/doi/10.1126/science.abj3951)